fenago/datascience-ml-next-level/Lab 10 - Predicting Categories with K-Nearest Neighbors/Lab_10.md

 -   Fine-tuning the parameters of the k-NN algorithm
 -   Scaling your data for optimized performance

-The k-NN algorithm has a wide range of applications in the field of classification and supervised machine learning.
-Some of the real-world applications for this algorithm include predicting loan defaults and credit-based fraud in the financial industry and predicting whether a patient has cancer in the healthcare industry.

-This course's design facilitates the implementation of a robust machine learning pipeline for each and every algorithm mentioned in the course, and a Jupyter Notebook will be required.

-### Note

-Each lab in this course comes with a pipeline that is implemented in a Jupyter Notebook on the official GitHub repository of this course, and as such, it is highly recommended that you install Jupyter Notebook on your local machine.

 Let's get started.

 #### Pre-reqs: